openaccesstoimmigrants/EmpowerItaly/README.md

 Additionally, all datasets and metadata enrichment are available via download icons in the website.

 The analysis, description and use of all source datasets are meant to be exploited not only by the RDF/XML serialization, but also through metadata quality assessment four main levels, for them being indicated by AGID.
-[---]

-A comprehensive documentation about the quality assessment and the metadating profile  of the outputs, can be found in our comprehensive documentation, and downloadable as Jupyter Notebooks.

 It has been established that ["The conservation system is logically distinct from the document management system" ] (https://github.com/AgID/lg-documenti-informatici-docs/blob/master/conservazione.rst); for this reason, we have to say that the project data preparation process that we took into consideration does not include the "conservation and historicization" step, as we will not return to it in the future, eventually making data non-reusable. [...]